Circular Proofs as Session-Typed Processes: A Local Validity Condition: Priorities in the Local Validity Algorithm

 (i) Program $\mathcal{P}_6$ starting from $\mathtt{PingPong}$, spawns a new process $\mathtt{Ping}$ and continues as $\mathtt{Pong}$:\\ (ii-$\mathtt{Pong}$) Process $\mathtt{Pong}$ sends an $\mathsf{astream}$ unfolding and then a $\mathit{head}$ message to the left, and then (iii-$\mathtt{Pong}$) {\it waits} for an acknowledgment, i.e., $\mathit{ack}$, from the left.\\ (ii-$\mathtt{Ping}$) At the same time process $\mathtt{Ping}$ {\it waits} for an $\mathsf{astream}$ fixed point unfolding message from the right, which becomes available after step (ii-$\mathtt{Pong}$).
 Upon receiving the message, it waits to receive either $\mathit{head}$ or $\mathit{tail}$ from the right, which is also available from (ii-$\mathtt{Pong}$) and is actually a $\mathit{head}$.
 So (iii-$\mathtt{Ping}$) it continues with the path corresponding to $\mathit{head}$, and acknowledges receipt of the previous messages by sending an unfolding messages and the label $\mathit{ack}$ to the right, and then it calls itself (ii-$\mathtt{Ping}$).\\ (iv-$\mathtt{Pong}$) Process $\mathtt{Pong}$ now receives the two messages sent at (iii-$\mathtt{Ping}$) and thus can continue by sending a $\mathsf{nat}$ unfolding message and the label $\mathit{s}$ to the right, and finally calling itself (ii-$\mathtt{Pong}$).\\ Although both recursive processes $\mathtt{Ping}$ and $\mathtt{Pong}$ at some point {\it wait} for a fixed point unfolding message, this program runs infinitely without receiving any messages from the outside, and thus is not reactive. \end{example}

 The back-and-forth exchange of fixed point unfolding messages between two processes in the previous example can arise when at least two mutually recursive types with different polarities are in the signature.
-This is why we need to incorporate priorities of the type variables into the validity checking algorithm.
+To avoid such non-reactive behavior, we need to incorporate priorities of the type variables into the validity checking algorithm and track both sending and receiving of the unfolding messages.

-\begin{remark} In Example $\ref{begen1}$, for instance, waiting to {\it receive} an unfolding message $\nu_{astream}$ of priority 2 in line (ii-$\mathtt{Ping}$) is not enough to ensure validity of the recursive call because later in line (iii-$\mathtt{Ping}$) the process {\it sends} an unfolding message of a higher priority (1). \end{remark}
+\begin{remark} In Example~\ref{begen1}, for instance, waiting to {\it receive} an unfolding message $\nu_{astream}$ of priority 2 in line (ii-$\mathtt{Ping}$) is not enough to ensure validity of the recursive call because later in line (iii-$\mathtt{Ping}$) the process {\it sends} an unfolding message of a higher priority 1. \end{remark}

-To prevent validity of such a call we form a list for each process.
+To preclude such a call we form a list for each process.
 This list stores the information of the fixed point unfolding messages that the process received and sent before a recursive call for each type variable in their order of priority.

-\begin{example} Consider the signature and program $\mathcal{P}_6$ as defined in Example \ref{begen1}.
+\begin{example} Consider the signature and program $\mathcal{P}_6$ as defined in Example~\ref{begen1}.
 For the process $x:\mathsf{nat} \vdash w \leftarrow \mathtt{Ping} \leftarrow x:: (w:\mathsf{astream})$ form the list

 Types with positive polarity, i.e., $\mathsf{ack}$ and $\mathsf{nat}$, receive messages from the left channel ($x$) and send messages to the right channel ($w$), while those with negative polarity, i.e., $\mathsf{astream}$, receive from the right channel ($w$) and send to the left one ($x$).
 Thus, the above list can be rewritten as